The Average Wedding Catering Cost, Based on Data From Real Couples

 Interactive Food Experiences

-13% of couples had an interactive food experience, like a make-your-own taco bar or a fun food station, and 5% had a food truck.
-All of these Insta-worthy installments affect the price of your wedding food—and thus the national average.
+13% of couples had an interactive food experience, like a station where guests can get creative with tasty taco bar ideas the couple thought up, for example, and 4% had a food truck.
+All of these Insta-worthy installments affect the price of your wedding food—and thus the national average catering cost per person for a wedding.

 Locally Sourced Products

-One out of four couples reported incorporating locally sourced products such as craft beer, produce or regional oysters (even Jennifer Lawrence did this at her Rhode Island nuptials).
+Almost one out of four couples (22%) reported incorporating locally sourced products.
+This includes serving local craft beer and produce or getting regional oysters for your wedding.
 Not only is it a great way to pay homage to your wedding's location, but you'll also make your wedding more eco-friendly since going local lowers your carbon emission output.

 Incorporating Food Based on One's Background or Culture